Trisfald/weasel/examples/initiative/README.md

 This example shows how to implement `RoundsRules` to decide the order of acting during a battle.

 The first step is to create five creatures, each one with a different value of *speed*.
-Then, we will repeatedly start and end rounds while also displaying the global order of initiative.
+Then, we will repeatedly start and end turns while also displaying the global order of initiative.

 Run the example with:
 ```